 Hidden Ivy: The Story Behind the Name

 When helping others to heal, it is critical not only to create and foster an environment of radical honesty, but also to address all aspects of a trauma, ripping it out by its deepest and most hidden roots.
 Otherwise, what is still hidden can re-emerge and choke out one’s essential vitality.
-So, hidden ivy captures a philosophy and an approach to healing fully.
+So, hidden ivy captures a philosophy and an approach to healing.

 In addition to some very personal connotations, hidden ivy is also a nod to the Lifestyle Poll, a study of more than 1200 women, mostly Ivy League graduates, that I conducted in 2008.
 Those who participated shared their deepest truths, the stories and often hidden feelings people don’t share in polite society – hence, hidden Ivy.